jshou/jshou.github.com/lyrics/lava.md

 and your cockiness and sentimentality<br/>
 <br/>
 When I think of you<br/>
-All turns to light<br/>
+Everything becomes bright<br/>
 My doubts about fate all disappear<br/>
 Was the reason I fell in love with you<br/>
 Care and companionship<br/>
-Or from the basement loneliness in a foreign land?<br/>
+Or the loneliness in a basement of a foreign land?<br/>
 <br/>
 The trauma I am healing from<br/>
 You hide it away<br/>